NatronGitHub/Natron/Documentation/source/devel/roto.rst

 Once you're one adding control points, call the function :func:`setCurveFinished(finished)<NatronEngine.BezierCurve.setCurveFinished>` to close the shape by connecting the last control point with the first.

-Once finished, you can refinethe Bezier curve by adding control points with the :func:`addControlPointOnSegment(index,t)<NatronEngine.BezierCurve.addControlPointOnSegment>` function.
+Once finished, you can refine the Bezier curve by adding control points with the :func:`addControlPointOnSegment(index,t)<NatronEngine.BezierCurve.addControlPointOnSegment>` function.
 You can then move and remove control points of the Bezier.

 You can also slave a control point to a track using the :func:`slavePointToTrack(index,trackTime,trackCenter)<NatronEngine.BezierCurve.slavePointToTrac>` function.